Bath-ML/DigitRecognizer/README.md

-# DigitRecognizer
+# Digit Recognition
-Building a neural network from scratch in R: interactive tutorial for Bath Machine Learning Meetup.
-(From meetup held on 1st March 2017)
+Building a neural network from scratch in R: interactive tutorial for Bath Machine Learning Meetup (delivered at meetup held on 1st March 2017).